-In Romania, the ROENEF renovation advocacy association successfully campaigned for a €90 million programme to reduce energy use in more than 9,000 single family homes.
+In Romania, the ROENEF renovation advocacy association successfully campaigned for a €90 million programme to reduce energy use in more than 9,000 single family homes that is taking off.

 In Poland, the Renovation Wave or Fala Renowacji association was set up in 2021 to bring together leading businesses to campaign for a national renovation focus.